aaronamran/MCSI-Remote-Cybersecurity-Internship/Threat Hunting/pro-documented-yara-rule.md

 ## YARA Rules Guidelines
 When documenting YARA rules, it is important to keep a few things in mind.
 First, be sure to use a clear and concise style, which will make the rules easy to read and understand.
 Additionally, be sure to use professional formatting, which will make the rules look polished and professional.
-Finally, be sure to document any caveats or restrictions that may be associated with the rule.
-By following these guidelines, you can create rules that will delight instructors and impress industry peers.
+Finally, be sure to document any caveats or restrictions that may be associated with the rule

 - Naming Convention <br/>
 Use a naming convention.
 We recommend that you watch the video that Kaspersky kindly provided us where they share their name convention (which is excellent).